Wreck Removal Certificate (WRC)

 - The Norwegian Maritime Authority (NMA) issues Wreck Removal Certificates to Norwegian and foreign ships.

-- Only ships from flag States that are on the Paris MoU White List may be issued a certificate from the NMA.
+- Flag States that are on the Paris MoU Grey List or Black List will not be accepted.

 - Ships without a certificate may be detained or evicted.